Buckinghamshire Short Mat Bowling Association

 9. Notify visitors of all guidelines which the venue have in place as “must do” such as No Go areas.

-1. Abide by Government Covid Policy at all times.
+1. Abide by host club Covid Policy at all times.

-2. Keep socially distanced if that is the rule.
+2. Keep socially distanced as required by the host club.

 3. Not attend bowling if they are feeling unwell.